scrapy/scrapy/docs/topics/architecture.rst

 Scheduler
 ---------

-The Scheduler receives requests from the engine and enqueues them for feeding them later (also to the engine) when the engine requests them.
+The :ref:`scheduler <topics-scheduler>` receives requests from the engine and enqueues them for feeding them later (also to the engine) when the engine requests them.
-For more information see :ref:`topics-scheduler`.

 .. _component-downloader: